What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-STIP \cite{STIP} contains 1,108,176 frames with 1216×1936 pixels, which are captured by three front-facing cameras mounted on the left, center, and right of the vehicle.
+\paragraph{\textbf{STIP:}} STIP \cite{STIP} contains 1,108,176 frames with 1216×1936 pixels from 8 cities in California and Michigan using three front-facing cameras mounted on the left, center, and right of the vehicle.
 Fig.~\ref{fig:STIP_visualization} shows the different perspectives of these cameras.
 STIP provides bounding boxes with binary intention labels and tracking ids for each pedestrian.
 Fig.~\ref{fig:STIP_visualization} overlays labels on the raw images for illustration, where red boxes indicate crossing pedestrians and green boxes for non-crossing pedestrians.
+However, the \href{https://stip.stanford.edu/dataset.html}{official dataset request link} has become unavailable due to technical and legal issues, restricting accessibility and limiting wider adoption.